Zergie/gcode_sender/README.md

 4. Send GCode commands using the provided interface.
 5. View responses from the connected device.

-## Development

-To contribute to the development of this application:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix:
-    ```sh
-    git checkout -b feature-name
-    ```
-3. Make your changes and commit them:
-    ```sh
-    git commit -m "Description of changes"
-    ```
-4. Push your changes to your fork:
-    ```sh
-    git push origin feature-name
-    ```
-5. Create a pull request on GitHub.

 ## License

 This project is licensed under the GPL-2.0-only License.
 See the [LICENSE](http://_vscodecontentref_/0) file for details.